mhatzl/mantra-wiki/5-Requirements/5-REQ-status/5-REQ-status.branch.md

-# status.branch: See status for one branch in the wiki
+# `status.branch`: See status for one branch in the wiki

 **References:**